People often ask

 Core Drilling for Special Cases

 Sometimes, core drilling is necessary.
-This involves drilling a larger hole through the concrete so that a post can be installed in the ground in the traditional way.
-Core drilling is typically used for heavy-duty applications like tennis or pickleball court fences, gate hinge posts, bollards, and other commercial installations.
+This involves drilling a larger hole through the concrete so a post can be installed in the ground in the traditional way.
+Core drilling is usually used for heavy-duty applications like tennis or pickleball court fences, gate hinge posts, bollards, and other commercial installations.
 It’s also an option when the existing concrete isn’t strong enough to support surface-mounted posts.

 Surface Mounting Options for Different Fence Types